 The GDG inferred that restricting use of tixagevimab-cilgavimab to clinical trials would be futile considering the large number of participants required to demonstrate clinical effectiveness.

 The unprecedented volume of planned and ongoing studies for covid-19 interventions implies that further evidence will emerge to inform policy and practice.1 An overview of registered and ongoing trials for covid-19 therapeutics and prophylaxis is available from the Infectious Diseases Data Observatory (through their living systematic review of covid-19 clinical trial registrations1), the WHO website, and other repositories such as the COVID-NMA initiative.

 How patients were involved in the creation of this article

-The guideline development panel included four patients who have had covid-19.
-Their perspectives were crucial in considering the values and preferences associated with hydroxychloroquine prophylaxis.
+The guideline development GDG initially included four patient-partners who have had covid-19; with one taking active part in this update.
+Their perspectives were crucial in deciding on clinical questions and considering the values and preferences associated with drugs to prevent covid-19.

 We thank all the following collaborators who contributed to this endeavour, as detailed in the WHO guidance (see link in box 1)